terp1s/AB_trees/README.md

 ## Specification

-This library implements an (a,b)- tree.
 This is a library and a NuGet package that implements an (a,b)-tree with generic key of user's choice - as long as it derives from the IEnumerable interface.
 (a,b)-tree is a data structure made up of nodes.
 Each node (except for the root) has to have at least a children and maximum of b children.
 Root has to have at least two children and maximum of b  children.
 Implemented methods are Insert, Delete, Find, FindMax, FindMin, PrintNodes.